Osmodium/PathfinderTextToSpeechMod/README.md

 ## How to use

 This mod's main features are configured in a `settings.json` file that lives in the base mod folder.
 Comments are included to help guide your configuration.
-Of note is `speech_impl` which defines the implementation of the speech service to use, either `AuralisSpeech` or `KokoroSpeech` (this new implementation) or `WindowsSpeech` or `AppleSpeech` for the original implementation.
+Of note is `speech_impl` which defines the implementation of the speech service to use, either `AuralisSpeech` or `KokoroSpeech` (this new implementation), or `WindowsSpeech` or `AppleSpeech` for the original implementation.

 The API service must be up and running for the mod to work.
 See the documentation for the API service you are using for more information on how to set it up.
 I used WSL to run Auralis, although it may work in native Windows now as well, I'm not sure.
 For Kokoro, I used the [docker-run](https://github.com/remsky/Kokoro-FastAPI?tab=readme-ov-file#get-started) instructions.
 I think docker on Windows may require WSL for proper sharing of gpu to the container, so you may need to install it either way.